 Beyond this limited sense of the self is Oneness, union with the Origin.

 The Buddha never spoke of 'God'.
-Consequently a lot of people think it denies the deity.
-But this is a misunderstanding.
+Consequently a lot of people think Buddhism denies the existence of a deity.
+But this is not necessarily so.
 It merely refuses to define that which cannot be defined.
 To do so would be an attempt to put form on what is formless, timeless, limitless.
-A Course in Miracles, which is very Buddhist in its thinking, does the same.
-It teaches that the mind cannot fix the mind, only a Higher Power, the Holy Spirit can.
+A Course in Miracles, which is very Buddhist in its thinking does the same.
+It teaches that the mind cannot fix the mind, only a Higher Power (in this case the Holy Spirit) can.
 It too refuses to define God other that to say 'God is'.

 The Buddha was not talking about nihilism, that nothing exists and you may as well resign to your fate.
-Unfortunately that’s the way many people in the west view Buddhism.
-They see the rejection of the self as a doctrine of abandonment, and Buddhism as a kind of a non-religion, a spiritual practice without a rudder.
+Unfortunately that’s the way many people in the West view Buddhism.
+They see the rejection of the self as a doctrine of abandonment, and Buddhism as a kind of a non-religion, a spiritual no man's land.

 Buddhism, I believe, is poorly understood by many.